chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/scripts/data_validation/README.md

 bucket: The S3 bucket where the data is stored.
 Default: `cryoet-data-portal-staging`
 datasets: A comma-separated list of dataset IDs to validate.
 If not provided, all datasets will be validated.
-run_glob: A glob pattern to match the run directories to validate.
+run-glob: A glob pattern to match the run directories to validate.
 Default: `*`
-voxel_spacing_glob: A glob pattern to match the voxel spacing directories to validate.
+voxel-spacing-glob: A glob pattern to match the voxel spacing directories to validate.
 Default: `*`
 ```

 Custom Marks: